 ("Order-of-magnitude" is a scientific term which means 10 times higher.
 The "Western Pacific" means Japan's East Coast.)

+In May, a team of scientists from Spain, Australia and France concluded that the radioactive cesium would look more like this:

-And a team of top Chinese scientists has just published a study in the Science China Earth Sciences journal showing that Fukushima nuclear pollution is becoming more concentrated as it approaches the West Coast of the United States, that the plume crosses the ocean in a nearly straight line toward North America, and that it appears to stay together with little dispersion: On March 30, 2011, the Japan Central News Agency reported the monitored radioactive pollutions that were 4000 times higher than the standard level.
-Whether or not these nuclear pollutants will be transported to the Pacific-neighboring countries through oceanic circulations becomes a world-wide concern. \\\ The time scale of the nuclear pollutants reaching the west coast of America is 3.2 years if it is estimated using the surface drifting buoys and 3.9 years if it is estimated using the nuclear pollutant particulate tracers. \\\
+A team of top Chinese scientists has just published a study in the Science China Earth Sciences journal showing that the radioactive plume crosses the ocean in a nearly straight line toward North America, and that it appears to stay together with little dispersion:

+On March 30, 2011, the Japan Central News Agency reported the monitored radioactive pollutions that were 4000 times higher than the standard level.
+Whether or not these nuclear pollutants will be transported to the Pacific-neighboring countries through oceanic circulations becomes a world-wide concern.

+The time scale of the nuclear pollutants reaching the west coast of America is 3.2 years if it is estimated using the surface drifting buoys and 3.9 years if it is estimated using the nuclear pollutant particulate tracers.

 The half life of cesium-137 is so long that it produces more damage to human.
-Figure 4 gives the examples of the distribution of the impact strength of Cesium-137 at year 1.5 (panel (a)), year 3.5 (panel (b)), and year 4 (panel (c)). \\\ It is worth noting that due to the current near the shore cannot be well reconstructed by the global ocean reanalysis, some nuclear pollutant particulate tracers may come to rest in near shore area, which may result in additional uncertainty in the estimation of the impact strength. \\\ Since the major transport mechanism of nuclear pollutants for the west coast of America is the Kuroshio-extension currents, after four years, the impact strength of Cesium-137 in the west coast area of America is as high as 4%.
-The original source of this article is Washington's Blog Copyright © Washington's Blog, Washington's Blog, 2013 Comment on Global Research Articles on our Facebook page Become a Member of Global Research Articles by: Washington's Blog permission to cross-post Global Research articles on community internet sites as long the source and copyright are acknowledged together with a hyperlink to the original Global Research article.
+Figure 4 gives the examples of the distribution of the impact strength of Cesium-137 at year 1.5 (panel (a)), year 3.5 (panel (b)), and year 4 (panel (c)).

+It is worth noting that due to the current near the shore cannot be well reconstructed by the global ocean reanalysis, some nuclear pollutant particulate tracers may come to rest in near shore area, which may result in additional uncertainty in the estimation of the impact strength.

+Since the major transport mechanism of nuclear pollutants for the west coast of America is the Kuroshio-extension currents, after four years, the impact strength of Cesium-137 in the west coast area of America is as high as 4%.

+Bluefin tuna on the California shore tested positive for radiation from Fukushima, and there are reports of highly radioactive fish in Canada.

+The CBS show The Doctors warned that we should be moderate with our fish intake, and children and pregnant women should be especially careful

+The original source of this article is Washington's Blog Copyright © Washington's Blog, Washington's Blog, 2013

+Comment on Global Research Articles on our Facebook page

+Become a Member of Global Research

+Articles by: Washington's Blog

+Disclaimer: The contents of this article are of sole responsibility of the author(s).
+The Centre for Research on Globalization will not be responsible for any inaccurate or incorrect statement in this article.
+The Centre of Research on Globalization grants permission to cross-post Global Research articles on community internet sites as long the source and copyright are acknowledged together with a hyperlink to the original Global Research article.
 For publication of Global Research articles in print or other forms including commercial internet sites, contact: publications@globalresearch.ca www.globalresearch.ca contains copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 We are making such material available to our readers under the provisions of "fair use" in an effort to advance a better understanding of political, economic and social issues.
 The material on this site is distributed without profit to those who have expressed a prior interest in receiving it for research and educational purposes.
 If you wish to use copyrighted material for purposes other than "fair use" you must request permission from the copyright owner.

 For media inquiries: publications@globalresearch.ca